Gavin-Niederman/shrewnit/README.md

 ## Custom Units and Dimensions

-Advanced users may want to add custom units to a measure, or entirely new measures.
+Advanced users may want to add custom units to a dimension, or entirely new dimensions.

 ### Custom dimensions

-Use the `dimension!` macro to create new measures.
-If you need more example usages, this is the macro used internally by Shrewnit to create all measure and unit types.
+Use the `dimension!` macro to create new dimensions.
+If you need more example usages, this is the macro used internally by Shrewnit to create all dimension and unit types.

 ```rust